-Patient-oriented research approaches that reflect the needs and priorities of those most affected by health research outcomes, improves translation of research findings into practice.
-Development of targeted therapies for Cystic Fibrosis (CF) is a viable treatment option now for some eligible individuals despite the heterogeneous patient-specific therapeutic response.
+Background: Patient-oriented research approaches that reflect the needs and priorities of those most affected by health research outcomes improves translation of research findings into practice.
+Targeted therapies for cystic fibrosis (CF) are now a viable treatment option for some eligible individuals despite the heterogeneous patient-specific therapeutic response.
 This has necessitated development of a clinical tool that predicts treatment response for individual patients.
 Patient-derived mini-organs (organoids) have been at the forefront of this development.
 However, little is known about their acceptability in CF patients and members of the public.

-Methods

-We used a cross-sectional observational design to conduct an online survey in people with CF, their carers and community comparisons.
-Acceptability was examined in five domains; 1-willingness to use organoids, 2-perceived advantages and disadvantages of organoids, acceptable 3-out-of-pocket costs, 4-turnaround time, and 5-source of tissue.
+Methods: We used a cross-sectional observational design to conduct an online survey in people with CF, their carers and community comparisons.
+Acceptability was examined in five domains: 1) willingness to use organoids, 2) perceived advantages and disadvantages of organoids, 3) acceptable out-of-pocket costs, 4) turnaround time and 5) source of tissue.